PENN TRAFFORD BASKETBALL ASSOCIATION

 1-6 Coaches must immediately report any signs of vandalism, equipment damage or school/gym damage to their Coordinator.

 1-7 Each team is responsible for providing a parent to run the scoreboard clock (home team) and keep the scorebook (visiting team).
-Only the player’s numbers, and player fouls need to be noted in the scorebook.
-If you are the first game scheduled, the scoreboard control and scorebook will be in the locker in the ticket room at PM (combination will be given to the Coordinator) or the cabinet under the Electric Panel at TM.
-You must have a key to access the cabinet at Trafford.
-Otherwise, the scorebook will be located at the scorer’s table and should be filled out prior to the start of the game.
+Only the player’s numbers, team score and player fouls need to be noted in the scorebook.
+If you are the first game scheduled, the scoreboard control and scorebook will be in the ticket room at PM or the basketball room at TM.
+You must have a key to access those rooms.
+Otherwise, the scorebook will be located at the scorer’s table (or in the ticket room in the main gym) and should be filled out prior to the start of the game.

-2-1 All coaches and assistants are required to complete Background Checks.
+2-1 All coaches and assistants are required to complete a Background Check Form.
 No one is permitted to be on the floor with the players during practices and/or games unless they have completed the Form.

 2-2 A maximum of 2 coaches per bench will be allowed during the games.